Maumagnaguagno/HyperTensioN_U/README.md

 The domain defines the rules that never change, while the problem defines a situation that requires planning.
 Several problems may refer to the same domain, as many situations may happen within the same constraints.
 Differently from JSHOP descriptions the operators may have uncertain effects with known probabilities.
+External function call and semantic attachments are also available.

 ### Domain
 ```Lisp